openhab/openhab-addons/bundles/org.openhab.binding.webthing/README.md

 ## Full Example
 In the example below WebThings provided by the [Internet Monitor Service](https://pypi.org/project/internet-monitor-webthing/) will be connected.
 This service does not require specific hardware or devices.
-To connect the WebThings, the service has to be installed inside the local network.
+To connect the WebThings, the service has to be installed inside your local network.

 ### Thing